RifqiJulianH/lung-cancer-prediction-streamlit-deployment/README.md

 ### EDA
 ![Presentase Distribusi level](DistribusiLevel.png)
+The above column represents the percentage of lung inflammation cases based on their levels.
+It can be observed that cases with a high level have a percentage of 36.5%, for medium-level cases, there is a percentage of 33.2%, and for low-level cases, it is 30.3%.

 ![Age Group](ageGroup.png)
+Based on the visualization, it can be observed that patients with a "high" level of lung cancer are predominantly in the adult age category, followed by millennials, while the elderly age category has the fewest cases.
+For patients with a "medium" level, they are also primarily in the adult age category, with the highest number of cases.
+Similarly, for cases with a "low" level, the majority fall in the adult age category.
+This indicates that patients with lung cancer are predominantly in the adult age group, followed by millennials, teenagers, and the elderly, who have the fewest cases.

 ![Gender](Gender2.png)
+The above column indicates which gender of patients has the highest number of cases.
+Based on the visualization, for lung cancer cases with "high" and "medium" levels, they are predominantly observed in males, while for "low" level cases, females have a higher number of cases.

 ![Alcohol Use](AlcoholUse.png)
+Here, I assume that the higher the number in "alcohol use," the more frequently the individual consumes alcohol.
+Based on the visualization, it can be observed that patients who consume alcohol very frequently tend to have a higher number of "high" level cases of lung cancer.

 ### Data and Features

 This analysis utilizes a dataset containing various features that may influence the level of lung cancer.
 Some of these features include: